BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 | }
 ```

+Note that these results actually include two checksums!
+The first one (`p5auymld`) is paired with a new copy of your descriptor that replaces the private key with the public key.
+You'll ignore that!
+The second one (`ac2yuqwk`) is the checksum for the private key descriptor that you entered.

-Then you can use `jq` to capture the checksums for both descriptors:
+You can use `jq` to capture the checksums for both descriptors:

 ```
 CS_WPKH=$(bitcoin-cli getdescriptorinfo $DESC_WPKH | jq -r '.checksum')